fstoehr/Ilias-to-Booklet-Converter/README.md

 #### If flakes are disabled

-If you don't have flakes enabled, you may need to instead use the following commands:
+If you don't have flakes enabled, you may need to use the following commands instead:

 ```
 nix --extra-experimental-feature "flakes nix-command" github:fstoehr/Ilias-to-Booklet-Converter